 Understand your savings plan options

-A key in determining how to tap your retirement plan assets is to understand the options available to you.
+A key to determining how to tap your retirement plan assets is to understand the options available to you.
 According to the Government Accountability Office (GAO), only about one-third of 401(k) plans offer withdrawal options, such as installment payments, systematic withdrawals, and managed payout funds.² And only about a quarter offer annuities, which are insurance contracts that provide guaranteed income for a stated amount of time (typically over a set number of years or for the life expectancy of the participant or the participant and spouse).³

 Plans may allow you to leave the money alone or require you to take a lump-sum distribution.
 You may also choose to roll over the assets to an IRA, which might offer a variety of income and investment opportunities, including the purchase of annuity contracts.
 If you choose to work part-time in retirement, you may be allowed to roll your assets into the new employer's plan.